 3. Give Your Voice an April Fool’s Break

 If you teach older students who switch classes, use this prank on your first class.
 When the students come in, write a message on the board that you have lost your voice (you can really build up to it by acting hoarse in the preceding days).
 Act out the class using charades and make the students figure out what you are saying.
 At the end of the class, smile and tell them in a loud clear voice to have a nice day!

 4. Change Your Clothes

 This will work no matter what age group you teach.
 Bring several sets of clothes with you and randomly change your outfit throughout the day.
 In a nonchalant tone, say that you have no idea what they are talking about when they ask why you changed.

 During the days and weeks leading up to April Fool’s Day, tell students that you have the best prank ever planned and that no one is going to see it coming.
-Remind them at every chance you get.
+Remind them every chance you get.
 For example, if they are rambunctious one day, tell them to just wait until April Fool’s Day when you get them back.
-Then on April Fool’s Day sit back and watch them wait in anticipation for what it is going to be — all day long, while you do absolutely nothing.
+Then on April Fool’s Day, sit back and watch them wait in anticipation for what’s coming—all day long, while you do absolutely nothing.

 Bonus Prank for Your Fellow Educators

 6. Not So Baked Goods

 Empty a small box, such as a cereal box, and make sure all sides are sealed.
 Pick up several canisters of icing from the store and apply them thickly to the box, making it look like a sheet cake.
 Place the cake in the teacher’s lounge before anyone arrives, then watch as the teachers try to “cut the cake!”